simultaneous equation

 x = 3.25

-NOTE: You must be very mindful of your arithematic signs when you are simplifying equations.
-Also apply the rule of BODMAS when simplifying simultaneous equation.
+NOTE: You must be mindful of your arithmetic signs when simplifying equations.
+Also, the rule of BODMAS should be applied when simplifying simultaneous equations.

-This article has been able to give a very detailed explanation of simultaneous equation including the methods or solving them, examples and corresponding solutions.
-If you found the article interesting, please subscribe to this blog using your email on the comment section below.
+This article provides a very detailed explanation of simultaneous equations, including the methods of solving them, examples, and corresponding solutions.
+If you found the article interesting, please subscribe to this blog using your email in the comment section below.